 Punahou Aquatics Competitive Swimming

-The Punahou Aquatics (PAQ) competitive swim team is divided into groups, based on age and swimming ability, for students in K – grade 12.
-The focus for the swim team is on developing good stroke technique and endurance, to prepare for swim meets.
+The Punahou Aquatics (PAQ) competitive swim team is divided into groups, based on age and swimming ability, for students in grades 3 – 12.
+The focus for the swim team is on developing good stroke technique and endurance, to prepare for swim meets at the local and national level.
 Swim team membership is subject to availability, ability and approval of the head coach.

 All Punahou Aquatics swimmers are registered with USA Swimming.